-A Google Sheet reload happens whenever your Google Sheet is changed by a person, either by editing it in Google Sheets, or by doing something in your app that edits your Google Sheet.
+A sheet edit happens whenever your Google Sheet is changed by a person, either by editing it in Google Sheets, or by doing something in your app that edits your Google Sheet.
 Whenever this happens, Glide reloads your entire Google Sheet to show the latest info in your app.

 Yes, you can learn more and apply here.

 Do you have a reseller program?
 We do not currently have a formal reseller program in place.